flaturtha/64-testaments/madness-of-krill/madness_v3.md

 “It is my duty to stop him.
 But he has become powerful in the many years since he destroyed my temple and murdered my priests.”

 This was a story straight out of the paperback novels I loved to read ... when Mother wasn’t around, anyway!
-A man on a quest to save a precious artifact.
-My feet and hands tingled.
+And it was the perfect story for my newspaper ... *a man on a quest to save a precious artifact from the Imperialistic forces that threatened his own culture!* My feet and hands tingled.

 “How can I help?
-I can’t imagine what I could do but ...”
+I could write a story ... “

 “Slowly, young man.
 You can indeed help me,” he said, a smile twitching at the edges of his mouth.
 “Perhaps it is fortuitous that you came along the road when you did and found me.”